PetrKryslUCSD/MeshCore.jl/docs/src/concepts/concepts.md

 | 3     | ``(3,0)`` | ``(3,1)`` | ``(3,2)`` | ``(3,3)`` |

 In general the relations below the diagonal require the calculation of derived meshes.
-The relations above the diagonal are obtained by the so-called transpose operation, and do not require the construction of new meshes.
+The relations above the diagonal are obtained by the so-called "transpose" operation, and do not require the construction of new meshes.
 Also, the relations below the diagonal are of fixed size.
 That is the number of entities incident on a given entity is a fixed number that can be determined beforehand.
 An example is  the relation ``(3,2)``, where for the ``j``-th cell the list consists of the faces bounding the cell.

 On the other hand, the relations above the diagonal are in general of variable length.
 For example the relation ``(2,3)`` represents the cells which